Alex Cox: Hollywood and major studio period (1978–1987)

 Cox had long been interested in Nicaragua and the Sandinistas (both Repo Man and Edge City made references to Nicaragua and/or Latin American revolution), and visited in 1984.
 The following year, he hoped to shoot a concert film there featuring the Clash, the Pogues and Elvis Costello.
 When he could not get backing, he decided instead to write a film that they would all act in.
 The film became Straight to Hell.
 Collaborating with Dick Rude (who also co-starred beside Strummer, Sy Richardson and Courtney Love), he imagined the film as a spoof of the Spaghetti Western genre, filmed in Almería, Spain, where many classic Italian westerns were shot.
 Straight to Hell was widely panned critically, but successful in Japan and retains a cult following.
 On 1 June 2012, Cox wrote an article in The New York Times about his long-standing interest in spaghetti westerns.

 Continuing his interest in Nicaragua, Cox took on a more overtly political project, with the intention of filming it there.
 He asked Rudy Wurlitzer to pen the screenplay, which followed the life of William Walker, set against a backdrop of anachronisms that drew parallels between the story and modern American intervention in the area.
-The $6,000,000 production was backed by Universal, but the completed film was too political and too violent for the studio's tastes, and the film went without promotion.
+The $6,000,000 production was backed by Universal, but the completed film, released in 1987, was too political and too violent for the studio's tastes, and the film went without promotion.
 When Walker failed to perform at the box office, it ended the director's involvement with Hollywood studios, and led to a period of several years in which Cox would not direct a single film.
 Despite this, Cox and some critics maintain that it is his best film.